akamai/terraform-provider-akamai/docs/resources/match_target_sequence.md

 * `version` - (Required) The version number of the security configuration to use.

-* `json` - The name of a JSON file containing the sequence of all match targets defined for the specified security configuration and version.
+* `json` - The name of a JSON file containing the sequence of all match targets defined for the specified security configuration and version ([format](https://developer.akamai.com/api/cloud_security/application_security/v1.html#putsequence)).
 If not specified, the match target sequence must be specified using the `type` and `sequence_map` parameters described below.

 * `type` - (Required) Describes the type of match target, either website or api.
 Must not be specified if `json` is specified.
 Must not be specified if `json` is specified.